Zenika/feedzback/docs-source/docs/technical-guides/client/styles.md

 ## Material

-Material design is enabled for the entire HTML page using the `.mat-typography` css class on the body tag:
+Material design typography is enabled for the entire HTML page using the `.mat-typography` css class on the body tag:

 ```html title="client/src/index.html"
 <!DOCTYPE html>